ducphan122/spring-food-ordering-system/documentation/K8s.md

 9. Delete kafka helm chart and kafka client deployment
 - helm uninstall local-confluent-kafka
 - kubectl delete -f kafka-client.yml -f postgres-deployment.yml -f application-deployment-local.yml

+## Horizontal Pod Autoscaler (HPA) Implementation

+* HorizontalPodAutoscaler was added for multiple services (order, payment, restaurant, and customer)
+* Configuration set with name "order-deployment-hpa" in default namespace
+* Scaling parameters:
+  - Minimum replicas: 2
+  - Maximum replicas: 4
+  - CPU utilization target: 85%

+### Database Initialization Changes

+* Disabled data source initialization for multiple instances
+* Changed SPRING_DATASOURCE_INITIALIZATION-MODE to "never"
+* This prevents multiple instances from trying to initialize the database simultaneously
+* Environment variable added to all services to prevent startup error

+Database initialization in Spring Boot is a process where the application sets up database schemas and loads initial data By default, Spring Boot attempts to initialize the database when the application starts This can cause issues in multi-instance deployments where multiple instances try to initialize the database simultaneously

+1. Multiple Instance Problems:
+  - When running multiple instances, concurrent initialization attempts can cause conflicts
+  - Database locks can occur when multiple instances try to create schemas simultaneously
+  - Data inconsistency can arise from parallel data loading

+2. Production Considerations:
+  - Database initialization should typically be done only once during initial deployment
+  - Production environments should use proper database migration tools (like Flyway or Liquibase)
+  - Schema and data should be managed through version-controlled migration scripts

+### Deployment Process

+* Updated application deployment files pushed to GitHub
+* Existing deployments deleted (except Kafka and Postgres)
+* New deployment applied with horizontal scaling configurations
+* Verification showed multiple instances (2 pods per service)
+* Single LoadBalancer IP maintained for each service with load distribution

+### Key Technical Points

+* Load balancing remains transparent to external clients
+* Each service maintains a single external IP despite multiple instances
+* Scaling based on CPU utilization (configurable to use other metrics)
+* Proper cleanup process to avoid unnecessary cloud resource costs